PatzEdi/ml_stat_linear_regression/README.md

 # **Machine Learning and Statistical Linear Regression Analysis**

 ## Description
 This project is more of a study to understand the relationship between simple statistics and machine learning.
-The main goal is to implement a simple linear regression model using the least squares method and compare the results using PyTorch and its MSESquaredLoss function.
+The main goal is to implement a simple linear regression model using the least squares method and compare the results using PyTorch and its MSESquaredLoss function in an attempt to find similar lines of best fit.

 ## Project/Study Details
 ### **Data**
-The project has a data.py file that generates synthetic data based on a given slope.
+The project has a data.py file that generates synthetic data based on a given slope and intercept.
 It creates a dataset composed of explanatory and response variables.

 You can run the data.py file to see the generated data.
 The data is plotted using matplotlib, of course.